PraveenRavichandran27/DS-BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 Step 2.
 Data upload

- * Click the 'Upload' button to upload the data to the Mysql database
+ * Click the 'Upload' button to upload the data to the sql database

 Step 3.
 Modification zone